 Once you’ve got a thriving ecosystem then you can really begin to play with your adventure area.
 You can add your own flowers, bushes and trees.
-You could add new grass (a lush perennial, such as Kentucky Bluegrass), or some garden ornaments.
+You could add new grass, or some garden ornaments.
 You might even build a treehouse.
 You can make your garden whatever you want it to be, safe in the knowledge that you’ve given it the life support system it needs to survive and thrive.

 After addressing any urgent issues highlighted by your survey, making your new house a home will be a priority.
 By making tweaks to the lounge, kitchen, bedrooms, bathroom and garden, we think that you will soon have a place that feels truly yours.